Giru, Queensland: Attractions

 There is serious game fishing in the region, as the barramundi and grunter are highly sought after.
 The boat ramp is a fishing hot spot and many people travel to fish there.

 In September every year, the Giru Show is held, offering activities such as food stalls, homemade cake shops and show rides, horse rides, and an animal farm, as well as a display of several pieces of farming equipment.

-The Palm Creek Folk Festival is an annual event held in Giru on the Queen's Birthday public holiday, and spans four days.
-It commonly features known and up-and-coming bands from several music genres, ranging from folk to alternative.